 Other issues of importance to the Committee include:

-The members of our Juvenile Justice Task Force have supported numerous pieces of state legislation related to sentencing reform that has been signed into law by the Governor.
-In some cases, members made calls and visits to decision-makers, and, in others, encouraged the general Everychild membership to join them in writing letters and emails.
+The members of our Juvenile Justice Task Force have supported numerous pieces of state legislation related to sentencing reform that have been signed into law by the Governor.
+In some cases, members made calls and visits to decision makers, and, in others, encouraged the general Everychild membership to join them in writing letters and emails.
 Some of the more recent successful bills supported are below: